Power & Mounting

 Flexible

-Wall bracket with an attachable DIN rail adapter.
+Wall bracket layered with DIN rail adapter.
 Switch between mounting styles without replacing hardware.

 Thermal clearance

-Keep a minimum 30mm clearance above the top cooling surface and avoid enclosing the device in airtight cabinets when running sustained AI workloads.
+Keep at least 30 mm clearance above the top cooling surface and avoid airtight cabinets when running sustained AI workloads.
 Mounting horizontally (top face up) maximizes convective heat dissipation.

 Wall mount installation